GuoJiacheng0402/riscv-e203-load-use-forwarding/README.md

 ```

 ### The Solution: Forwarding (Bypassing)
-Instead of stalling to wait for the Register File writeback, we implemented a **forwarding path** that routes data directly from the LSU (Load-Store Unit) output to the ALU input.
+Stalling represents a waste of cycles.
+By inspecting the LSU output wire, we implemented a **forwarding path** that routes data directly from the LSU (Load-Store Unit) output to the ALU input.

 ```
          ┌──────────────┐